 Scotia Rewards

-Rethinking the possibilities.
-4 weeks, 30+ insights, 3 prototypes, and a +22% projected lift in redemption.
+Shaping the Future of Scotia Rewards: A validated prototype driving 30+ insights, 3 prototypes, and a projected 22% lift in redemptions

 My Role